NMillard/dapr-demo/DaprDemo/topics/Building-applications.md

      created named `users-app-newevent`.
 4. Run the `Users` app while the sidecar is running and go to the rabbitmq management interface.

-As you can see, listening for events with dapr suddenly becomes trival, and there's no need for a lot of ceremony and boilerplate code.
+As you can see, listening for events with Dapr suddenly becomes trival, and there's no need for a lot of ceremony and boilerplate code.

 Since we're expected cloud-event messages, the messages need to conform to a specific format:
 ```json